What Really Makes a Gummy Supplement Taste Great (It's Not Just the Flavor)

 Many of the aromas consumers interpret as “bright” or “juicy” are made of volatile compounds.
 Elevated temperatures and long hold times can push those top notes right out of the batch.
 That’s why a flavor that smells fantastic in the lab can taste muted after a real production run.

-From a manufacturing standpoint, it’s not enough to ask “what flavor do we want?”
+From a manufacturing standpoint, you can’t just ask “what flavor do we want?”
 You also have to ask when can we add it, and what the product will be experiencing at that point in the process.

 Acids don’t just change pH—they change flavor shape